Philadelphia Head-On Collision Lawyer

 Traumatic brain injuries (TBI)

-When a head on collision occurs, there will almost doubtlessly be injuries.
-Head on collisions are serious accidents.
+When a head-on collision occurs, there will almost doubtlessly be injuries.
+Head-on collisions are serious accidents.
 Unfortunately, many head-on collisions cause even more extensive head injuries and deserve even more substantial financial compensation.
-Traumatic brain injuries, or TBIs, are a devastating and extremely complex type of injury often associated with motor vehicle side impact crashes.
+Traumatic brain injuries, or TBIs, are a devastating and extremely complex type of injury often associated with motor vehicle head-on impact crashes.
 Symptoms, as outlined by the CDC, include:Doctor holding x-rays of a traumatic brain injury patient

 • Headaches